Bravo (American TV network): Acquisition by NBC, shift to reality

 A study released in May 2008 ranked Bravo as the brand most identified as gay-friendly among gay consumers.
 Bravo's age demographic is people 18–54, according to the Cable Television Advertising Bureau's cable television profiles.

 Other successful reality series followed, including Shahs of Sunset (2012), Vanderpump Rules (2013), Married to Medicine (2013), Below Deck (2013), Southern Charm (2014), and Summer House (2017).
 Bravo's first ever scripted series, Girlfriends' Guide to Divorce, premiered in 2014 and ran until 2018.

 On February 7, 2017, coinciding with the premiere of another scripted series, Imposters, Bravo updated its imaging with a refresh to its speech bubble-inspired logo, with the letters now all rendered in lowercase (replacing the wordmark text based on the logos used by the channel between 1994 and 2005), and a neutralized imaging to attract more male viewers.
 The "...by Bravo" marketing tag was also phased out from general use.

-On November 20, 2024, NBCUniversal announced that it would spin off most of its cable networks and selected digital properties into a new publicly traded company known as Versant, (formerly referred to as "SpinCo" until May 2025) owned by Comcast shareholders, with NBCUniversal Media Group chairman Mark Lazarus as CEO.
-Bravo was notably excluded from the spin-off, due to its position as a major content provider for NBCU's streaming service Peacock.
+On November 20, 2024, Comcast announced that it would spin off most of its cable networks and selected digital properties into a new publicly traded company known as Versant, (formerly referred to as "SpinCo" until May 2025) owned by Comcast shareholders, with NBCUniversal Media Group chairman Mark Lazarus as CEO.
+Bravo was notably excluded from the spin-off, due to its position as a major content provider for NBCUniversal's streaming service Peacock.